 Other healthcare providers, like Kaiser Permanente, an integrated health care system, are further along.
 Duffy and Lee note that at over half of Kaiser’s 100 million annual patient encounters are virtual visits enabled by huge spending on information technology.
 As payment models evolve from fee-for-service to value-based, this will incentivize the use of digital health tools and virtual delivery is likely to grow exponentially.

 Duffy and Lee conclude their NEJM perspective stating: “Viewing in-person physician visits as a last resort sounds radical, but it just represents a deepened commitment to patient-centered care.”

-Let’s spend more resources and collective brain power to enable the use of virtual care delivery instead of investing in relatively expensive and inefficient ride-share options for those with chronic diseases and other maladies that can be efficiently and effectively managed with digital therapeutics.
+Let’s spend more resources and collective brain power to enable the use of virtual care delivery instead of investing in relatively expensive and inefficient ride-share options for those with chronic diseases and other maladies that can be efficiently and effectively managed with digital health solutions.